Move Management Checklist

 - Develop a high-level process outline: Start by identifying basic goals and a general timeline.
 What does your organization need from a new space?
 Do you want to build a new facility, rent a floor of an existing office building or purchase an abandoned warehouse and customize the interior?
 What’s the ideal square footage?
 When should you aim to be completely settled into that new space?
 Consider everything from upcoming product releases to potential schedule delays due to a high tendency toward inclement weather in a particular season.

 - Assemble a winning team: Tap the right people to handle some preliminary fact-finding and keep it close to the vest so unfounded rumors don’t spread through the office like wildfire.
-Get the right tools on board too—Connect your move management team through SpaceIQ and start developing email lists for communication about the move.
+Get the right tools on board too—Connect your move management team through SpaceIQ's move management software and start developing email lists for communication about the move.

 - Analyze the shortcomings of your current space: What is it about your office that makes it difficult for employees to get their work done?
 Whether it’s insufficient access to electrical outlets or an old-school layout that doesn’t offer enough collaborative space, the things that don’t work now should lay the groundwork for a list of features the new space must have.